anumoluvarsha/PacMen-Exercise/README.md

 # PacMen Exercise
-1) In this project, the objectives were : 1) To create pacmen when a button is clicked and 2) To Move these pacmen across the window on the click of another button.
+1) In this project, the objectives were : 1) To create pacmen when a button is clicked and 2) To Move these pacmen across the window on the click of another button using HTML, CSS, and Javascript.

 2) <h>How to run :</h>